xdrm-io/aicra/README.md

 ##### 2. Controllers

-For each route, you'll have to place your implementation into the `controller` folder following the naming convention : add `/i.go` at the end of the route.
+For each route, you'll have to place your implementation into the `controller` folder following the naming convention : add `/main.go` at the end of the route.

-> Example - `/path/to/some/uri` will be inside `controller/path/to/some/uri/i.go`.
+> Example - `/path/to/some/uri` will be inside `controller/path/to/some/uri/main.go`.

-A fully working example is available [here](https://git.xdrm.io/example/aicra).
+A sample directory structure is available [here](https://git.xdrm.io/example/aicra/src/master/controller).

 ##### 3. Middlewares

 In order for your project to manage authentication, the best solution is to create middlewares, there are programs that updates a *Scope* according to internal or persistent (*i.e.* database) information and the actual http request.
-They are all run before each request it routed by aicra.
-The scope are used to match the `scope` field in the configuration file and automatically block non-authed requests.
+They are all run before each request is forwarded to your controller.
+The scope are used to match the `scope` field in the configuration file and automatically block non-authenticated requests.
 Scopes can also be used for implementation-specific behavior.